CrisRamosLazaro/dashboard-next/README.md

 ## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This dashboard was built following the official Next.js App Router Course.

+To visit the protected routes, use the following credentials:

+Email: user@nextmail.com
+Password: 123456

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.